The Secret to Loving Your Body

 The first conversation I have with any new client is that of learning your body type, and with that comes learning to love your body.
 No matter how good I am at my job, you will never feel good in a new outfit if you don’t love what’s underneath.
 It’s when you achieve this, that the fun and confidence boost really starts!

 I am sharing my top tips for when I work with clients in overcoming their body insecurities so that you, too, can achieve this in your style journey.

 Figure out your own story.
-Every femme has a story about her arms being too large, her thighs being too thick, her butt being too big, and sadly the list goes on.
+Every femme has a story about her body.
+I’ve heard everything from her arms are too large, her thighs being too thick, her butt being too big, her neck is too long, and sadly the list goes on.
 As I have worked with countless women of all shapes, sizes and ages, I have come to realize that it doesn’t matter how slim and trim you are we all have a story.
 When diving into these stories, my clients and I often realize that the stories they have been telling themselves are often not their own.
-These stories may stem from a “well‐meaning” mother that thought if her daughter were a certain size she would have more success in life, or a mean teenager that pointed out how “large” her arms were in high school, or even a group of girl friends that bonded over self‐deprecating talk about their bodies every time they got together.
-I invite you to think about what area(s) of your body seem to be your “problem area(s)”.
+These stories may stem from a “well-meaning” mother that thought if her daughter were a certain size she would have more success in life, or a mean teenager that pointed out how “large” her arms were in high school, or even a group of girl friends that bonded over self-deprecating talk about their bodies every time they got together.
+I invite you to think about which area(s) of your body seem to be your “problem area(s)”.
 Then ask yourself where this thought pattern came from…if you really dive deep I think you’ll find the answer to be enlightening.

 Also Read : Body Type 101